xiaodongmoveon/xiaodong-academic/content/authors/admin/_index.md

 (2017-2021) As an undergraduate student majoring in Announcing and Anchoring, he ranked first out of 70 students (GPA: 91.72/100).
 He received the qualification of early exemption admission from Wuhan University's School of Journalism and Communication in October 2020.

-# Link to a PDF of your resume/CV from the menu.
-# To enable, copy your resume/CV to `static/uploads/resume.pdf` and uncomment the lines below.
-#  - name: CV
+ - name: CV
-#    url: uploads/CV-Yan Xiaodong.pdf
+   url: uploads/CV-Yan Xiaodong.pdf
-#    weight: 70
+   weight: 70